Having trouble getting into some of your courses? Here are some of the most commons reasons why this could be happening.

 7. Reserved capacity (RC): remaining open seats are reserved for a certain population of students.

-- Check Dynamic Class Search to see if the seats are reserved and if so, if you fall within that group of students.
+- Check the detailed information about the class in student admin (click on the blue hyperlink for the specific class in your search results) to see if the seats are reserved and if so, if you fall within that group of students.

 - If you do not meet the reserved seating requirements, see if the course has a waitlist in Student Admin and if so, place yourself on the waitlist.